How to make Bermuda Hot Cross Buns

 I’d Love to hear from you!

-To start, place raisins into a bowl and cover with hot water to allow the raisins to plump up.
+Place raisins into a bowl and cover with hot water to allow the raisins to plump up.

-Heat milk to luke warm and add 2 tsp of sugar then the yeast.
+Heat milk to Luke warm and add 2 tsp of sugar then the yeast.
 Let the yeast rise for about 10 - 15 minutes.

-Once the yeast has risen and raisin water has become luke warm, melt the butter then add it to the mixer bowl.
+Melt the butter then add it to the mixer bowl.

-Following the butter, add the sugar and eggs then turn the mixer onto a low setting (kenwood or kitchen aid 2).
+Add the sugar and eggs then turn the mixer onto a low setting (kenwood or kitchen aid 2).

 Once the batter has formed, switch from the paddle attachment to the dough hook.
 Put in another 2 cups of flour then turn the mixer back onto 1 or 2 setting.